gqrlt1207/CI-CD-test/README.md

           a.
 Fetching the code from the GitHub.

           b.
 Executing the 'build.sh' script remotely and get the test result from there.

+    Below is the screenshot of the pipeline:

+        Step 11/11 : ENTRYPOINT ["java", "-jar", "/hello.jar"]
+        ---> Running in 47ca92e4cf8a
+        Removing intermediate container 47ca92e4cf8a
+        ---> 8f11d8f13833
+        Successfully built 8f11d8f13833
+        Successfully tagged hello:latest
+        fd99a7252f2f6bebfb5deee4459edc01c5da95c098b0f4a198cb804a4f29b106
+        application is not ready, wait ...
+        application is not ready, wait ...
+        application is not ready, wait ...
+        application is not ready, wait ...
+        < HTTP/1.1 200
+        Test is successful.

 4. build.sh